Jala3400/Logo_to_ASCII/docs/tutorial.md

 Unfilled space: 0x11 pixels
 ```

--   `-o <file_name>`: Because of [how this app works](how-it-works.md), the image you give it will be modified.
+-   `-o, --output <OUTPUT>`: Because of [how this app works](how-it-works.md), the image you give it will be modified.
 This arguments lets you save it.
--   `--alg`: Changes how a character is chosen for a block.
+-   `--alg <ALGORITHM>`: Changes how a character is chosen for a block.
 Find more in the [algorithm tutorial](tutorial/tutorial-algorithms.md)

 Other important tutorials: